-Analysis | Biden’s big Nord Stream 2 pledge provides major test after unfulfilled promises
+Analysis | Biden’s big Nord Stream 2 pledge poses major test after unfulfilled promises

-Now, it’s a major assurance Biden just offered about Russia’s potential invasion of Ukraine: that if it presses forward, the Nord Stream 2 natural gas pipeline between Russia and Germany would be shut down.
+Now, it’s a major assurance Biden just offered about Russia’s potential invasion of Ukraine — that if it presses forward, the Nord Stream 2 natural gas pipeline between Russia and Germany will be shut down.

-Biden made ironclad promises on that front during a news conference Monday with German Chancellor Olaf Scholz.
-The president both promised Nord Stream 2 would be shut down and was specific about the trigger.
+Biden made ironclad promises on that front during a news conference Monday with German Chancellor Olaf Scholz — and was specific about the trigger.

 “If Russia invades — that means tanks or troops crossing the border of Ukraine again — then there will be no longer a Nord Stream 2,” Biden said.
 “We will bring an end to it.”